collective/Products.PDBDebugMode/Products/PDBDebugMode/README.txt

 Requirements
 ------------

-PDBDebugMode has been tested with Zope 2.8.5 and 2.10 but may well work with other versions.
+This version of PDBDebugMode has been tested with Zope4 and Plone 5.2 in Python 2.7, 3.6 and 3.7

+For Zope 2 (until Plone 5.1) please use `Products.PDBDebugMode = 1.3`.

 If ipdb (http://pypi.python.org/pypi/ipdb) is available, it will use that instead of standard pdb.